 We should never lie, minimize, or justify the reality of the injustice when our children ask about it.
 We do our kids no favors by minimizing a situation.
 Be discerning, but truthful, about injustice.

-Pre K- Grade 4: Younger kids are not likely to understand the complexities of what’s going on as it relates to Black Lives Matter, police shootings, or other current racial tensions in America.
+Pre K- Grade 4: Younger kids are not likely to understand the complexities of what’s going on as it relates to issues like Charlottesville, white supremacy, Black Lives Matter, police shootings, or other current racial tensions in America.
 However, there’s no better time than now to help them label emotions like fear, anger, disappointment, and anxiety.
 Though we may shield them from the violence on TV, they still pick up on our feelings and attitudes about the events.
 Be aware of how you’re communicating to them.
 This age is critical for developing empathy for others, and our kids model after us.

 Grade 5-8: Middle school children are likely more aware of the details related to specific events.
 One of the best ways to engage conversation about current events is to discuss them in light of the racial history in America—where we’ve progressed and the challenges that remain.
 This is also a good time to respectfully familiarize our kids with the leadership challenges we face in government and public service.

 High School: Chances are teenagers have strong opinions regarding these events.
 Instead of getting into debates about right and wrong in the situation or taking sides, guide the conversation on how they can take a more active role in being a leader in their community and a voice against injustice and oppression locally.

 If you’re a person of faith, have your children memorize this verse.
 Put it on a plaque in your house.
 Recite it every night with your kids before bed.
 Most importantly, live it.

 Every conversation we have with our kids should be in the spirit of this verse: